Find a Color Palette

 You’ve decided you want your home interior to look beachy.
-Now that you’ve determined your style, you need to decide on a color pallet.
+Now that you’ve determined your style, you need to find a color pallet.
 Most likely you’ll want to include a water color, perhaps turquoise or royal blue.
 Every hue (color) has a different saturation level: A tint (amount of white with the hue), a shade (amount of black with the hue), or the true hue itself.
 Let’s look at this color chip.

-How to Understand the Color Chip
+Understanding the Color Chip

 To understand the color chip, the far left or lightest color is the tint.
 In this case, it is Sherwin Williams 6757 Tame Teal.
 The hue (or true color) the other colors are working from is found in the middle of the chip, Sherwin Williams 6759 Cooled Blue.
 At the far right of the chip are the shades; in this case Sherwin Williams 6762 Poseidon.

-What is Your Color Identity?
+Identify Your Color